 Anna Knes

-Anna Knes is a first-year PhD student working as a Graduate Research Assistant with Dr. Evan Lowder in the Early Justice Strategies Lab.
+Anna Knes is a third-year PhD student working as a Graduate Teaching Assistant (Fall '25) with Dr. Allison Redlich and as a Graduate Research Assistant (Spring '26) with Dr. Evan Lowder in the Early Justice Strategies Lab.
 She received an M.S. in Forensic Science from the University of Amsterdam and an MA in Neuroscience & Behavior from Wesleyan University.
-Her research interests focus on human behavior and decision making within the criminal justice system.
+She is interested in researching cognitive biases in decision making within the criminal justice system.

 Expanded Publication List